KanikaAggarwal/KanikaAggarwal/README.md

-- 👋 Hi, I’m KanikaAggarwal
+Hi, I’m Kanika Aggarwal and work as a Technical Tester.
-- 👀 I’m interested in making processes fast and automate the repeatetive process
+I like  making processes fast and automate the repeatetive process.
-- 🌱 I learn daily something to update myself.
-- 💞️ I’m looking to collaborate.